magnusolof/scuderia/index.md

 ## Scuderia

+Scuderia means stable (noun) in the Italian language.
+It has entered English usage mainly through professional auto racing, in which many Italian teams incorporate the term in their names.

 You can use the [editor on GitHub](https://github.com/magnusolof/scuderia/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.